 Read-only dashboards are a thing of the past.
-With the , you can easily edit, update and comment on data points or entire rows directly in your dashboards, while remaining in the analysis flow.
-It’s a little like spreadsheets in Qlik Sense, but a lot more powerful, as it lets you correct your data, insert new information, adjust numbers and create new data segmentations.
-Fully customizable, Vizlib Writeback Table lets you edit Qlik dimensions and measures and seamlessly add new data using dropdowns, free text fields, radio buttons, date pickers, tags and many more options.
+With Vizlib Writeback Table, you can easily edit, update and comment on data points or entire rows directly in your dashboards, while remaining in the analysis flow.
+It’s a little like a more powerful version of spreadsheets in Qlik Sense, but a lot more powerful, as it lets you correct your data, insert new information, adjust numbers and create new data segmentations.
+Fully customizable, Vizlib Writeback Table lets you edit Qlik dimensions, measures and fields, and add new data using a wide variety of data types.

 - Click on Custom Objects in the far-left panel, to open the custom objects menu.